aitgon/wopmars/docs/content/wopfile.rst

    *The tools executed are all the predecessors of the "target rule", here, rule 4*

 -F --forceall=RULE
     This option allows to force WopMars to execute each rule it encounters during the workflow.
-Actualy, WoMars try to execute the less possible tasks.
+    Actually, WoMars try to execute the less possible tasks.
 Each time he encounters a rule that he thinks he has already executed in previous execution and he still has the result, he skips the rule.
 This option allows to denie this behavior.

 -n --dry-run
     This option allows to simulate an execution.
 WopMars will behave like a normal execution except he won't execute anything.
 This can be used to prevent mistakes in long workflows without actually suffer the error.

 -D --database=DATABASE
-    This option allows to specify the database where you want WopMars to store the results.
-The default is ./wopmars.sqlite.
+    This argument needs as SQLITE URL such as sqlite:///db.sqlite

 -w --wopfile=FILE
-     This option allows to specifty the workflow definition file you want to use.
+     This option allows to specify the workflow definition file you want to use.
 The default is ./Wopfile

 tool TOOLWRAPPER
     This command allows to run only one `Toolwrapper` without building the Wopfile.
 The Toolwrapper should be specified with its full name lgnome-tweak-toolike if you were calling it from the workflow definition file.